 Atlanta Journal Constitution

-When he was tapped for the seat in July by President Barack Obama it seemed to many to be a foregone conclusion.
-State Republican Party counsel Anne Lewis, former state House Majority Whip Ed Lindsey and a slew of other prominent GOP attorneys signed a letter to the senators in support of Lopez in September.
+When Obama tapped Lopez for the seat in July 2015 it seemed to many to be a foregone conclusion.
+State Republican Party counsel Anne Lewis, former state House Majority Whip Ed Lindsey and other prominent GOP attorneys signed a letter to the senators in support of Lopez a few months later.